okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 ### Adhere to the logo guidelines

-If your logo doesn't meet the OIN logo requirements, the following are suggestions for you to adhere to the guidelines:
+If your logo doesn't meet the OIN requirements, the following are suggestions for you to adhere to the guidelines:

-#### My logo is not in SVG format
+#### My logo isn't in SVG format

-If you have a high resolution PNG file, try to convert it to an SVG file.
-If you have difficulty with converting your image, contact the OIN team.
+High resolution PNG, GIF, or SVG logo images are acceptable in the OIN catalog, although SVG images are preferred.
+If possible, you can convert your high resolution PNG or GIF file to an SVG file.
+If you have difficulty with converting your image to an acceptable format, contact the OIN team.

-#### My logo is not square
+#### My logo isn't square

-If your integration logo is not square, consider using your website's favicon.
+If your integration logo isn't square, consider using your website's favicon.
 Alternatively, you can use the first letter of your app wordmark and convert it to a square image.
-You can use a slightly non-square icon, but take into account the scaling that occurs when your logo is fitted into a 200 x 200 pixels square.
-If you are struggling to create a suitable logo, contact the OIN team.
+You can use a slightly non-square icon, but take into account the scaling that occurs when your logo is fitted into a 200 x 200 pixels space.
+If you have additional logo questions, contact the OIN team.

 <div class="full">